 International law permits a state to have the right of collective self-defense, which is the right to use force to stop an armed attack on a foreign country with which the state has close relations, even if the state itself is not under direct attack.
 Since Japan is a sovereign state, it naturally has the right of collective self-defense under international law.
-Nevertheless, the Japanese Government believes that the exercise of the right of collective self-defense exceeds the limit on self-defense authorized under Article 9 of the Constitution and is not permissible.
+Nevertheless, the Japanese Government believes that the exercise of the right of collective self-defense exceeds the minimum necessary level of self-defense authorized under Article 9 of the Constitution and is not permissible.

-5. The Right of Belligerence
+5. The Right of Belligerency

-Article 9, Paragraph 2 of the Constitution prescribes that the "the right of belligerence of the State shall not be recognized."
-However, the "right of belligerence" does not mean the right to engage in battle; rather it is a general term for various rights that a belligerent nation has under international law, including the authority to inflict casualties and damage upon the enemy's military force and to occupy enemy territory.
+Article 9, Paragraph 2 of the Constitution prescribes that "the right of belligerency of the state will not be recognized."
+However, the "right of belligerency" does not mean the right to engage in battle; rather it is a general term for various rights that a belligerent nation has under international law, including the authority to inflict casualties and damage upon the enemy's military force and to occupy enemy territory.

 On the other hand, Japan may of course use the minimum level of force necessary to defend itself.
-For example, if Japan inflicts casualties and damage upon the enemy's military force in exercising its right of self-defense, this is conceptually distinguished from the exercise of the right of belligerence, even though the actual actions appear to be no different.
+For example, if Japan inflicts casualties and damage upon the enemy's military force in exercising its right of self-defense, this is conceptually distinguished from the exercise of the right of belligerency, even though those actions do not appear to be different.
 Occupation of enemy territory, however, would exceed the minimum necessary level of self-defense and so is not permissible.